oddbird/oddsite/content/2018/12/10/channels-and-drf.rst

 keeping the endpoints flat, with minimal server-side logic mostly encapsulated in the serializers.

-The endpoints look a bit like this:
+Just so we're on the same page, the endpoints look a bit like this:

 .. code::